muhammedenesbalci/Cpp/1.Cpp_basics/README.md

 ## Operators
 - Arithmetic Operators
 	- These operators are used to perform arithmetic or mathematical operations on the operands.
 For example, ‘+’ is used for addition, ‘-‘ is used for subtraction ‘*’ is used for multiplication, etc.
 		- Unary Operators: These operators operate or work with a single operand.
-For example: Increment(++) and Decrement(–) Operators.
+For example: Increment(++) and Decrement(–-) Operators.
 			- Note: ++a and a++, both are increment operators, however, both are slightly different.
 In ++a, the value of the variable is incremented first and then It is used in the program.
 In a++, the value of the variable is assigned first and then It is incremented.
 Similarly happens for the decrement operator.

 		- Binary Operators: These operators operate or work with two operands.
 For example: Addition(+), Subtraction(-), etc.